drocheam/optrace/docs/source/math/tracing.rst

 Transmission
 ====================

+The new ray powers are calculated from the transmission which in turn can be calculated from already derived properties in refraction calculation.

 According to the Fresnel equations the transmission of light is dependent on the polarization direction.
 The subsequent equations describe this behavior :footcite:`FresnelWiki`.